-As we will see later in the paper, in order for a pool design to have a high decodability the pools have to be rather small, which in turn can make the number of hybridization experiments prohibitively high.
-Our objective is to use a pooling design with low decodability (e.g., d = 1 or d = 2) which is fast and inexpensive and exploit additional information to achieve deconvolution.
-More specifically, we requires some knowledge of overlap between the BAC clones as provided by a physical map^e of the genome of interest.
+As will be seen later in the paper, in order for a pool design to have a high decodability, the pools have to be rather small, which in turn can make the number of hybridization experiments prohibitively high.
+Our objective is to use a pooling design with low decodability (e.g. d=1 or d=2) that is fast and inexpensive, and exploit additional information to achieve deconvolution.
+More specifically, we require some knowledge of overlap between the BAC clones, as provided by a physical mape of the genome of interest.

 The rest of the paper is organized as follows.
-In Section 2 we define formally the problem, and we describe three algorithms for solving the deconvolution.
+In Sec.
+2, we define the problem formally, and we describe three algorithms for solving the deconvolution.
 The first one uses solely the results from the hybridization, the second exploits the physical map, and the third is a variation of the second when we have a "perfect" physical map.
 Although in practice it is unrealistic to assume a perfect map, this algorithm will be useful in the simulations to test the limits of our method.
-In that section we also formalize the deconvolution problem (with physical map) as a new optimization problem, and prove that it is NP-hard.
+We also formalize the deconvolution problem (with physical map) as a new optimization problem, and prove that it is NP-hard.
 The optimization problem is expressed in the form of an integer linear program, which is then relaxed to a linear program in order to be solved efficiently.
 To obtain the best integer solutions, several iterations of randomized rounding are applied to the solutions obtained from the linear program.
+Our randomized algorithm can be proved to achieve a constant approximation ratio.